 Eric graduated in December 2010 from UW Stevens Point with a Bachelor’s of Science degree in Biology with an emphasis on herpetology.
 He has always liked and been interested in all animals in general, but particularly reptiles and amphibians, since the age of 5 or 6.
 For him, it all started when he caught his first wild garter snake at a petting zoo in northeastern Wisconsin, which kicked off his interest in reptiles.
 He has also always loved dinosaurs and Jurassic Park as well from an early age.
 From there, he had always wanted a snake of his own, and for his 6th birthday, finally got one.
 After that, he began reading any books on them he could find, going to local pet stores, and reptile shows, and of course, enjoyed finding them in the wild whenever he could.
 The thing he likes most about these animals is just the diversity of different species and always learning more about them.
 Eric is currently interested in, and has a wide range of knowledge and experience with a variety of reptiles, amphibians, and invertebrates, but is most interested in snakes, particularly the different boas, pythons, and colubrid species.
 He enjoys hiking, field herping, and spending time in the outdoors in different areas of Wisconsin and anywhere else he can every year, and also serves as an active state ambassador on local, state, and federal ordinances, legislation, and regulatory matters through USARK (United States Association of Reptile Keepers).

 My name is Bill.
-I am the events and education coordinator for the Milwaukee chapter, and have been an active member of MAHS for several years now.
+I am the vice president for the Milwaukee chapter, and have been an active member of MAHS for several years now.
 I am the assistant lab tech at Zilla as well, and privately breed geckos and work with several species of skink and smaller lizards.
 I have been keeping reptiles since the 1990s, and bought my first snake at age 14.
 I began doing local reptile education shows for school in 1997 with my small zoo.
 I enjoy being a part of this community and continuing reptile education with these fascinating creatures we all enjoy and appreciate.

 Secretary – Madison*